-The following sample schedule is provided for full self-study visits.
-This sample schedule should be adjusted by the school and the Visiting Committee (VC) Chair to fit the local situation.
-In this process, it is very important to allow enough time for extensive dialogue with the Schoolwide Focus Groups and the Leadership Team; this discussion will include the examination of evidence used to determine growth needs by the stakeholders.
+This sample schedule will have to be adjusted by the school and VC chair to fit the local situation.
+In this process, it is very important to allow enough time for extensive dialogue with the schoolwide Focus Groups and the Leadership Team; this discussion will include the examination of evidence used to determine growth needs by the stakeholders.
 The focus of the subject area and support staff meetings will be to understand their information and evidence that led support to the schoolwide findings.
-The VC chairperson should be in regular communication with the chief administrator and self-study coordinator to discuss the progress of the visit.
+The visiting committee (VC) chairperson should be regularly communicating with the chief administrator and self-study coordinator to discuss the progress of the visit.